corda/corda/docs/source/hello-world-introduction.rst

 Progress so far
 ---------------
-We've designed a simple CorDapp that will allow nodes to agree new IOUs on the ledger.
+We've designed a simple CorDapp that will allow nodes to agree new IOUs on the blockchain.

 Next, we'll take a look at the template project we'll be using as the basis for our CorDapp.